 - New Caledonia

 - Saint Barthélemy

 - U.S. Virgin Islands

 In late summer 2016, Florida officials confirmed that dozens of Zika cases in Miami were spread by local mosquitoes, the first such evidence in the U.S. mainland.
 This prompted a rare U.S. travel advisory from the CDC; as of Aug.
 25, Miami has had more than 40 locally transmitted Zika cases, the Miami Herald reports.

 "All the evidence we have seen indicates that this is mosquito-borne transmission that occurred several weeks ago in several blocks in Miami," CDC Director Tom Frieden said in late July.
 "We continue to recommend that everyone in areas where Aedes aegypti mosquitoes are present — and especially pregnant women — take steps to avoid mosquito bites.
 We will continue to support Florida's efforts to investigate and respond to Zika and will reassess the situation and our recommendations on a daily basis."

 Because of the potential risk to babies, the CDC recommends that women who are pregnant, in any trimester, "consider postponing travel to any area where Zika virus transmission is ongoing."
 If you must travel to one of these places, the CDC advises consulting a doctor first and strictly following steps to avoid mosquito bites.

-And due to the possibility of Zika spreading through blood transfusions, the American Red Cross issued a statement in March asking people to avoid donating blood for at least 28 days after traveling to Mexico, the Caribbean, Central or South America.
+And due to the possibility of Zika spreading through blood transfusions, the American Red Cross issued a statement in March asking people to avoid donating blood for at least 28 days after traveling to an area with active Zika transmission.
 If you develop Zika-like symptoms within 14 days of donating blood, notify the Red Cross immediately so it can quarantine the blood.

 Where do Zika mosquitoes live?